-Artículo traducido por Alejandro Borgo, Director del CFI/Argentina.
-You can read the original English article here.
 En el clásico artículo de James.
 E. Alcock, que se publicó en el Skeptical Inquirer en 1995, The belief engine (La máquina de creencias), el autor escribió: “Nuestros cerebros y sistemas nerviosos constituyen una máquina generadora de creencias, un sistema que evolucionó, no para asegurar la verdad, la lógica y la razón,… read more "Cómo creemos"

 In James Alcock’s classic 1995 article “The Belief Engine,” he said, “Our brains and nervous systems constitute a belief-generating machine, a system that evolved to assure not truth, logic, and reason, but survival.”
 Now he has expanded that thesis into a book, Belief: What It Means to Believe and Why… read more "How we believe"

 Instead of a new post this week I decided to recycle and revise what I wrote about Answering Our Critics a few years ago, here and here.
 I thought it was time to visit this issue again, because our critics didn’t get the message.
 They are still flooding the… read more "Answering Our Critics – Again!"

 January 31, 2012 Note: The James Randi Educational Foundation (JREF) is publishing a new series of e-books.
 The first two offerings are an excellent new book on critical thinking by Bob Carroll, Unnatural Acts, and the first in a planned series of republications of classic skeptical works, Homeopathy and Its… read more "Homeopathy and Its Kindred Delusions"